One of the Milky Way's spiral arms has a 'splinter' of stars and gas sticking out of it

-Astronomers have done impressive work figuring out what our home Milky Way galaxy looks like.
+Astronomers have done impressive work figuring out what the Milky Way looks like.
 We know it's a spiral galaxy with two major arms.
 A new study reveals one of the galaxy's minor arms has a "break" in it, a set of stars and gas clouds that are sticking out.

-NASA described the break on Tuesday as being like a splinter sticking out from wood.
-"Stretching some 3,000 light-years, this is the first major structure identified with an orientation so dramatically different than the arm's," the space agency said in a press release.
+NASA described the break last week as being like a splinter sticking out from wood.
+"Stretching some 3,000 light-years, this is the first major structure identified with an orientation so dramatically different than the arm's," the space agency said in a statement.

 The structure that's sticking out includes young stars and a group of nebulae, including the Lagoon Nebula and the Eagle Nebula, home to Hubble's famous Pillars of Creation image.
 Instead of holding tight to the spiral of the galaxy's Sagittarius Arm, the structure protrudes at a notable angle.